Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Conclusion

 \subsection{Estimation of Fisher information matrix with PSFA}

-In order to approximate the posterior probability $P\left( \theta |{\cal M} _{i=1}^{K-1} \right)$, sequentially with incoming modes $K=2,...$, Laplacian approximation~\cite{rahaf2019continual,martens2020new} is employed, i.e. local Gaussian probability density is used for its approximation centered at maximum posterior probability $\theta _{{\mathcal{M}_{K- 1}}}^*$, with covariance of the gradient of the model's log likelihood function with respect to $\theta _{{\mathcal{M}_{K- 1}}}^*$.
-The Fisher information matrix is the covariance of the gradient of the model's log likelihood function with respect to the local optimum, which is approximated by
+In order to approximate the posterior probability $P\left( \theta |{\cal M} _{i=1}^{K-1} \right)$, sequentially with incoming modes $K=2,\dots $, Laplacian approximation~\cite{rahaf2019continual,martens2020new} is employed, i.e., local Gaussian probability density is used for its approximation centered at maximum posterior probability $\theta _{{\mathcal{M}_{K- 1}}}^*$, with covariance of the gradient of the model's log likelihood function with respect to $\theta _{{\mathcal{M}_{K- 1}}}^*$.
+The Fisher information matrix is the covariance of the gradient of the model's log likelihood function with respect to the local optimum, namely,

 where $\theta = \theta _{{\mathcal{M}_{K- 1}}}^*$ after the mode $\mathcal{M}_{K-1}$ has been learned.
 The conditional probability is calculated by